110: Robot Holocaust

 [British accents.]
 Rock and roll! –Let’s do it! –Cleveland!

 That woman changes clothes more often than Mary Tyler Moore. –Lord knows she’s got more pantsuits than Angie Dickinson.

-Mary Tyler Moore is an actress best known for her eponymous TV series The Mary Tyler Moore Show, which aired from 1970-1977.
+Mary Tyler Moore (1936-2017) was an actress best known for her eponymous TV series The Mary Tyler Moore Show, which aired from 1970-1977.
 She also appeared on The Dick Van Dyke Show from 1961-1966.
 Angie Dickinson is an actress who has appeared in more than a hundred movies and television shows, including Ocean’s 11 (1960), Police Woman (1974-1978), and Dressed to Kill (1980).
 It was her role as Sgt.
 Pepper Anderson in Police Woman that brought her a level of fame (?) for her revolving array of pantsuits.

 She must’ve studied at the Gabor Institute of Acting and Attitude.

 No doubt a reference to the Hungarian socialite/actress sisters trio of Eva, Zsa Zsa, and Magda Gabor.
 Eva (1919-1995), the youngest, is best remembered for her role on the sitcom Green Acres.
 Zsa Zsa (1917-2016), the middle child, is best remembered for her nine husbands and for slapping a cop in 1989.
 Magda (1915?-1997), the eldest, is best remembered for ... well, nothing you’ve ever seen.

 Must’ve been something he ate. –Or something that ate him. –Well, somebody’s been watching Alien.